Kwpolska-graveyard/kru/pkgbuilder/README.md

 INSTALLATION
 ------------
 Copy pkgbuilder.py to /usr/bin or ~/bin.
-If you want to use pkgman, the included pacman wrapper, you need to:
- *  rename pkgbuilder.py to pkgbuilder
- *  copy pkgman AND pkgbuilder to /usr/bin, ~/bin or any other directory from $PATH.

 NOTES
 -----